-All beards are not created equal; they come in an extensive array of shapes, sizes, colors, textures, and levels of shininess – all with their quirks.
-Here is a quick image guide to many different beard styles that was created by German graphic designer Christian Goldemann.
+The Many Types of Beards – All beards are not created equal; they come in an extensive array of shapes, sizes, colors, textures, and levels of shininess – all with their quirks.
+Here is a quick image guide to many different beard styles that were created by German graphic designer Christian Goldemann.

 Now if that did not satisfy your appetite for beard types lets go into more detail and talk about a few main beard types you will encounter.